bookofproofs/bookofproofs.github.io/_sources/history/20th-century/reiner.md

 * Reiner was awarded a Master's Degree for his thesis on binary quadratic forms in 1945.
 * Reiner was awarded his doctorate in June 1947 for his thesis A generalisation of Meyer's theorem, his doctoral advisor being Burton W Jones.
 * While at Cornell University, Reiner met Irma Moses who was also a graduate student of mathematics being supervised by Burton W Jones.
-* They were married in August 1948 and had two children, David Reiner and Peter Reiner.
 * After completing work on his doctoral thesis, Reiner went to the Institute for Advanced Study at Princeton where he spent a year.
 * Reiner remained at the University of Illinois for the rest of his career but Loo-Keng Hua was only there for two years before returning to his native China.
 * Although Reiner was to remain at the University of Illinois throughout his career, he held various visiting appointments in particular in London and at the University of Warwick, England.